How to fix Lavenderbeard error in Sea of Thieves

 If you’re still having no joy, it’s worth contacting the game’s official support to try and get to the bottom of the issue.

-For even more content on the game, check out our guides below:
+For more Sea of Thieves content, check out our coverage below:

 About The Author